DemetriusElder/Sleep-Team/README.md

 #### Backend To Do:
 - [] Create User Model
-    - Username,  Password, Wins, Losses
+    - ID, Username,  Password, Wins, Losses
 - [] Create Board Model
     - 2d Array (3x3) filled with undefined x's or o's, state of game (Finished or Unfinished), Winner ( x's or o's or undefined)
 - [] Controllers and Services